Vinietro/portfolio-management-bybit/TROUBLESHOOTING.md

-# Binance API Signature Validation Error Troubleshooting
+# BingX API Signature Validation Error Troubleshooting

 ## Error: "Signature for this request is not valid" (Code: -1022)

-This error occurs when Binance cannot validate the signature of your API request.
+This error occurs when BingX cannot validate the signature of your API request.
 Here are the most common causes and solutions:

 ## 1. Check Your API Credentials